For the complete StackGuardian documentation index, see llms.txt. An extended version with full page content is available at llms-full.txt.

 Managed identity

-You can connect multiple Azure accounts at once instead of creating individual connectors — ideal for organizations managing large numbers of accounts.
+You can connect multiple Azure subscriptions at once instead of creating individual connectors — ideal for organizations managing large numbers of subscriptions.

 1. Begin multiple connectors setup